jilliangmeehan/viatrix/content/notes/characters/playable/albedo.md

 From that day forth, remedying Klee's disasters would come to take up most of Albedo's remaining energy...

 #### character story 3
-Albedo has no memory of any blood relations.
+Albedo has no [[content/notes/reference/motifs/memory|memory]] of any blood relations.
 From birth, he was already adventuring deep within domains with his master.

 Of course, Miss Alice, the Knights of Favonius, and that traveler who had a sense of the stellar depths about them...
 They are all important.
 And yet his master is unquestionably the most special to him.